FAQ

 All three get compiled into the system prompt before every LLM call.

-Is Amodal a framework or a runtime?
+Is Amodal a framework or a platform?

 Can I extend the runtime?